 Light and Airy: This is a simple, light, and airy cake.

-The olive oil that you choose for this cake will have a big impact on the overall taste of the cake.
+The olive oil that you choose for this cake impacts the taste of the cake.
 Extra virgin olive oil has a stronger taste than regular olive oil.
-It is fruitier and herbier and is quite delicious (especially when you use it to make panko-crusted chicken cutlets like in this Pesto Bruschetta Chicken).
+It is fruitier and herbier.
 Choose an extra virgin olive oil that you already know that you like.

-If you don’t have a favorite already, I recommend choosing a Spanish olive oil from Trader Joe’s or Costco.
+If you don’t have a favorite already, I recommend using Spanish olive oil from Trader Joe’s or Costco.
 Spain is one of the largest olive oil producers in the world and often exports its olive oil to Italy to be packaged in Italian olive oils.
-It is typically not well marketed in the US, but it is very high quality.
+It is typically not well-marketed in the US, but it is very high quality.
 You don’t need to purchase an expensive specialty bottle of olive oil, there are plenty of great options at moderate prices.

 Below are the ingredients needed to make Grapefruit Olive Oil Cake.